SEPTA Route 23: Streetcar service

 Route 23 was established sometime prior to 1877 as the Germantown Avenue Line, and ran from Germantown Depot to 8th and Dauphin streets.
 In 1890 the line was extended to the 4th and 8th Street trolleys and renamed the Pelham Line.
 It was combined with the Mermaid and Chestnut Hill Line in 1913, and renamed the Germantown, 10th and 11th Streets Line.
 The northern terminus was extended to the Bethlehem Pike Loop in 1920, while the southern terminus was extended to 11th Street and Pattison Avenue in 1926, and to 10th Street and Bigler Avenue in 1957.

 On December 29, 1957, the Route 20 trolley on 12th and 13th Streets was abandoned and combined with the 23, which thereafter operated on 11th and 12th Streets just as it does today.
 Route 20 service on 13th Street and to Olney Terminal was eliminated with this merge.

 PCC cars were introduced to the line in 1947 and 1948, replacing Nearside cars which had operated the route since the teens.
 The Philadelphia Transportation Company (PTC) attempted to introduce a fleet of 100 PCCs to the line in 1942, but an insufficient power supply for climbing Chestnut Hill caused these cars to be sent to Luzerne Depot to serve other routes instead.
 After World War II and its materials shortages and restrictions ended, a substation was built at Germantown Avenue and Mermaid Lane, and PTC assigned 85 new PCCs to the line; the difference in number of cars was due to postwar ridership declines.

 On September 5, 1976, the Route 23 trolleys were moved from Germantown Depot to Luzerne Depot, making Luzerne the operating depot for the six remaining North Philadelphia streetcar routes: 6, 23, 50, 53, 56, and 60.
 A pamphlet was issued by SEPTA informing the Route 23 operators of this change.
 After the move, the route's PCC all-electric cars were replaced with pre-war PCC "air cars", which incorporated the use of pressurized air to power certain aspects of the car (such as sanders for traction) in order to provide greater reliability on Germantown Avenue's hills.

 By this time, only two trolley lines operated from Luzerne Depot: routes 23 and 56.
 Along these last two routes, diesels buses were often substituted for months at a time, whenever utility construction occurred along those routes.
 Gone were the days when contractors were instructed to work around the streetcars.
 It was simply easier to suspend trolley service.

 In a 1974 pamphlet, SEPTA presented route 23 as the world's longest trolley car route known to them.
-In 1992, the streetcar service along route 23 was suspended and replaced by bus service.